I’m working on our policy towards applicants with a criminal record – can you help?

 - We have detailed guidance on what makes a good policy.

-- More information: Developing a policy towards applicants with a criminal record [Practical guidance]
+- More information: Developing a policy on applicants with a criminal record [Practical guidance]

 - If you collect, or plan to collect, criminal records data for recruitment purposes, you need to make sure your policy and approach is compliant with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.